jimm98y/SharpRealTimeStreaming/README.md

-# SharpRealTimeStreaming
+# SharpRTSP wrapper
 This is just a thin wrapper around the fantastic SharpRTSP, mostly based off their sample code with some API enhancements to make it easier to use.
-Added support for streaming AAC and H265 from fragmented MP4.
+Added support for streaming Opus, AV1 and H266.

 ## SharpRTSPClient
 Simple RTSP client that supports H264, H265, H266, AV1 for video + AAC, Opus, PCMU and PCMA for audio.